NickScopre/Modular-Maze-Generator/README.md

 Use `venv\Scripts\activate` to activate and enter the Virtual Environment.
 This is the only step you will have to repeat after initial setup.

 7. Install Dependencies
-Use `pip install -r requirements.txt` to download the required packages for GalaxyGen.
+Use `pip install -r requirements.txt` to download the required packages for MMG.

-To run GalaxyGen, refer to the [README](README.md).

 If you've closed the terminal window and need to return to GalaxyGen, you simply need to navigate back to the same directory and run `venv\Scripts\activate`.
 (Equivalent to steps 4 and 6) This will put you back into GalaxyGen's environment and allow you to run its scripts.